-We use depolarizing noise model to highlight the benefits of \qtree.
-Additionally, for sensitivity studies, we select a set of circuits that have different characteristics to verify the accuracy of \qtree with an exhaustive set of noise models that are constructed using error channels including: \emph{thermal relaxation}, \emph{amplitude damping}, \emph{phase damping}, and \emph{readout error}:

-\begin{enumerate}[leftmargin=*] \item \textbf{Depolarizing Channel (DC)}: Uses Pauli operators (I, X, Y, Z) to model errors. \item \textbf{Thermal Relaxation Channel (TR):} Models the decoherence of the qubit system.
-The channel is constructed using the T1, T2 and gate time of a quantum computer. \item \textbf{Amplitude Damping (AD):} Models energy relaxation of the qubit systems through a set of Kraus operators.
-In our test, we use a damping ratio of 0.01. \item \textbf{Phase Damping (PD):} Phase damping channel also uses a set of Kraus operators to model phase damping noise.
-We use a damping ratio of 0.01. \item \textbf{Readout Error (RE):} During measurement, a measured classical bit is been flipped with a given probability. \end{enumerate}
+\textbf{2.
+Noise Models:} We use the depolarizing noise model to highlight the benefits of \qtree.
+Additionally, for sensitivity studies, we verify the accuracy of \qtree with noise models that are constructed using various error channels, including: \begin{itemize}[itemsep=0mm,leftmargin=*] \item \textbf{Depolarizing Channel (DC)}: Using Pauli operators (X, Y, Z)~\cite{nielsen_quantum_2012} to model noise. \item \textbf{Thermal Relaxation Channel (TR):} Modeling the decoherence using the T1, T2~\cite{abragam_principles_1961}, and gate times. \item \textbf{Amplitude Damping (AD):} Models energy relaxation of the qubit systems through a set of Kraus operators~\cite{nielsen_quantum_2012}.
+In our test, we use a damping ratio of 0.01. \item \textbf{Phase Damping (PD):} Phase damping channel also uses a set of Kraus~\cite{nielsen_quantum_2012} operators to model phase damping noise.
+We use a damping ratio of 0.01. \item \textbf{Readout (R):} During measurement, a measured classical bit is flipped with a given probability. \end{itemize}

-The characteristics of the noise models we use for the sensitivity studies are listed in Table~\ref{table:noise-models}.